 Document metadata for this transaction shall comply with the requirements in ITI TF-3:4 “Metadata used in Document Sharing Profiles”.

-This section specifies additional Document Sharing Metadata requirements for the Read Request Workflow Document.
+This section specifies additional Document Sharing Metadata requirements for the Heart Team Workflow Document.

-The DocumentEntry metadata of the Read Request Workflow Document shall meet the following constraints:
+The DocumentEntry metadata of the Heart Team Workflow Document shall meet the following constraints: